 In the unfortunate event that a student is involved in an incident causing injury or distress on or off campus and requires assistance, Security and Student Support & Development will coordinate events to assist the student in whatever manner possible.
 DCU Security is normally immediately involved in such incidences but, should any other member of staff come across an incident involving a student, Security staff should be contacted immediately.
-For the full policy, please go to www.dcu.ie/students/information-for-staff.shtml
+For the full policy, please go to the 'Information for Staff' section here.